Fierioziy/ParticleNativeAPI/README.md

 Entire API structure targets to reflect how Minecraft handles sending packets, however it is strongly typed and **uses no Reflection** to do so!

-Spawning particle is made in one straightforward method chain flow:
+Spawning particle is made in very simple method chain:
-- from API
-- get particles list
+- from API -> get particles list -> get particle
-- get particle (and configure it)
+- select properties of particle
 - make particle packet
 - send it